Gregory Kelly (bishop): Early life

-John Kelly was born on February 15, 1956, in Le Mars, Iowa, to John Dennis and Marilean Kelly.
-He started his college studies at Colorado State University in Fort Collins, Colorado.
-When he decided to become a priest, he left the university to enter Holy Trinity Seminary in Irving, Texas.
-He received his Bachelor of Arts in philosophy from Holy Trinity in 1978 and his Master of Divinity degree in 1982 from the University of Dallas in Dallas, Texas.
+John Gregory Kelly was born on February 15, 1956, in Le Mars, Iowa, to John Dennis and Marilean Kelly.
+He started his college studies at Colorado State University in Fort Collins.
+When he decided to become a priest, he left the university to enter Holy Trinity Seminary in Irving.
+He received his Bachelor of Arts in philosophy from Holy Trinity in 1978 and his Master of Divinity degree in 1982 from the University of Dallas.

 Priesthood

-On May 15, 1982, Kelly was ordained by Bishop Thomas Tschoepe to the priesthood for the Diocese of Dallas at Sacred Heart Church in Colorado Springs, Colorado.
+On May 15, 1982, Kelly was ordained by Bishop Thomas Tschoepe to the priesthood for the Diocese of Dallas at Sacred Heart Church in Colorado Springs.
 The diocese assigned Kelly as assistant pastor at All Saints Parish in Dallas.
-He left All Saints in 1986 to become chaplain at the University of Dallas, holding that position for the next ten years.
+He left All Saints in 1986 to become chaplain at the University of Dallas, remaining there for the next decade.

 Kelly was named in 1995 to also serve as vocations director for the diocese.
-In 1996, he was moved from the university to become pastor of St. Gabriel the Archangel Parish in McKinney, Texas.
+In 1996, he was moved from the university to become pastor of St. Gabriel the Archangel Parish in McKinney.
 In 2008, Bishop Kevin Farrell appointed Kelly as vicar for clergy.
 Pope Benedict XVI named Kelly a monsignor in 2013.

 Auxiliary Bishop of Dallas

 Pope Francis appointed Kelly as titular bishop of Jamestown and as an auxiliary bishop of Dallas on December 16, 2015.
-On February 11, 2016, Kelly was consecrated at the National Shrine Cathedral of Our Lady of Guadalupe in Dallas by Bishop Kevin Farrell, with Archbishop Michael Sheehan and Bishop J. Douglas Deshotel acting as co-consecrators.
+On February 11, 2016, Kelly was consecrated at the National Shrine Cathedral of Our Lady of Guadalupe in Dallas by Farrell, with Archbishop Michael Sheehan and Bishop J. Douglas Deshotel acting as co-consecrators.

-Following the appointment of Dallas Bishop Kevin Farrell to a Vatican post in August 2016, Kelly served as apostolic administrator of the diocese until the installation of Bishop Edward J. Burns in February 2017.
+Following the appointment of Farrell to a Vatican post in August 2016, Kelly served as apostolic administrator of the diocese until the installation of Bishop Edward J. Burns in February 2017.